Sergio (2020 film)

 Sergio is a 2020 American biographical drama film about the United Nations diplomat Sérgio Vieira de Mello.
-The film is directed by Greg Barker, from a screenplay written by Craig Borten.
+The film was directed by Greg Barker, from a screenplay written by Craig Borten.
 It stars Wagner Moura, Ana de Armas, Garret Dillahunt, Clemens Schick, Will Dalton, Bradley Whitford and Brían F. O'Byrne.

 The film had its world premiere at the Sundance Film Festival on January 28, 2020.
 It was released on April 17, 2020, by Netflix.

 Plot

 In 2003, United Nations' Special Representative in Iraq, Sérgio Vieira de Mello, is a victim of a terrorist suicide truck bombing and becomes trapped in the collapsed portion of the former hotel used as the UN's Iraq headquarters where he was working in Baghdad.

-Three months earlier, Sergio is married but there is no feeling of love in the marriage.
-And so, he commits to being with Carolina.
-Against the advice of his girlfriend and co-worker Carolina (Ana de Armas), Sergio decides to go to Baghdad after the 2003 invasion of Iraq in order to help Iraqis achieve independence and negotiate the withdrawal of American troops.
-He comes to a disagreement with American diplomat Paul Bremer who opposes his methods despite the pressure from the United States, and fights against the U.S. occupation of Iraq.
-He even insists on not having U.S. guards at the UN's base camp in order to separate themselves from the U.S. occupiers.
+Three months earlier, de Mello is unhappily married.
+He decides to leave his wife for is girlfriend and co-worker Carolina (Ana de Armas).
+Against her advice, he decides to go to Baghdad after the 2003 invasion of Iraq in order to help Iraqis achieve independence and negotiate the withdrawal of American troops.
+He clashes with American diplomat Paul Bremer, and opposes the U.S. occupation of Iraq.
+He insists on not having U.S. guards at the UN's base camp in order to separate themselves from the U.S. occupiers.

-Sergio is killed by a terrorist attack that takes place on the UN base camp.
-Later, the U.S. pulls out of Iraq leading to a long Civil War, but Sergio's gravely injured colleague Gil (Brian F. O'Byrne) survives despite having both legs amputated, and Carolina returns to her justice work in Rio.
+De Mello is killed by a terrorist attack on the UN base camp.
+Later, the U.S. pulls out of Iraq, leading to a long civil war.
+De Mello's gravely injured colleague Gil (Brian F. O'Byrne) survives despite having both legs amputated, and Carolina returns to her justice work in Rio.